 They are great in an airtight container in refrigerator up to 3 days.

 To reheat, place them on a parchment paper lined baking sheet covered with aluminum foil.
 Bake at 350 degrees for about 15-20 minutes.
 You can also reheat in the microwave.

 Can you freeze?
 Yes.
 They can be frozen up to 3 months in freezer bags.
 Let the squash cool to room temperature before freezing.
 Try to remove as much air out of the freezer bag as you can and they are good for future meals.

 To reheat, bake them covered at 350 degrees for 45 minutes.
 Or thaw completely and reheat as mentioned above.

-Sausage Stuffed Butternut Squash, on my Gypsy Plate… enjoy!
+Sausage Stuffed Butternut Squash, on our Gypsy Plate… enjoy!

 - 2 acorn squash

 - ¼ cup grated parmesan + 2 Tbsp for topping (see note 1)